sayakaakioka/flushRGB_SS/README.md

 # flushRGB_SS

+## What does this program?

-A screen savor for macOS, for saving iPS display by flushing RGBs periodically.
+This Processing program lets your iPS display recover from burn in by flushing RGBs periodically.

+## How to use?

+Just run the program as always when you try.
+The program runs in full screen mode without a mouse cursor.
+When you stop the program, click anywhere or hit Esc.